Do solar power and wind farms hurt wildlife and the Environment?

 Photo by Erik Karits on Unsplash

 Local communities, wildlife, and ecosystems can benefit from solar energy development; however, not enough information is available about the effects of large-scale facilities on wildlife.
-Hence developers are not able to plan, build, and manage solar facilities, based on best practices.
+Hence, developers are finding it difficult to plan, build, and manage solar facilities based on best practices.
+Through this investment, DOE plans to increase its understanding of the interaction between solar energy infrastructure and wildlife.

-Through this investment, DOE plans to increase their understanding of the interaction between solar energy infrastructure and wildlife.
-The Deploying Solar with Wildlife and Ecosystem Services Benefits (SolWEB) funding program will help maximize benefits and minimize impacts to wildlife and ecosystems from solar energy infrastructure, through the development of innovative strategies and solutions.
+The Deploying Solar with Wildlife and Ecosystem Services Benefits (SolWEB) funding program will help maximize benefits and minimize impacts to wildlife and ecosystems from solar energy infrastructure through the development of innovative strategies and solutions.
 It will provide researchers the opportunity to study the interactions of pronghorn, pollinators, birds, and other species with solar energy facilities in 26 states.

 Disclaimer: Any opinions expressed in the blog do not necessarily reflect the opinions of Certrec.
 The content of this blog is meant for informational purposes only.